Prime Day Roborock Vacuum Sale: Save Up to 50% on Smart Cleaning - CyberShack

 The Saros 10 is also part of the deal, now $2,299 (was $2,999).
 It delivers powerful suction, smart navigation and a compact self-cleaning dock—all in a sleek flagship design.

-If you’re after everyday value, the Q8 Max+ is now just $549 — a huge 45% saving.
+If you’re looking for everyday value, the Q8 Max+ is now just $549 — a huge 45% savings.
 It offers DuoRoller Brushes, 5,500 Pa suction and Reactive Tech obstacle avoidance.

 - Qrevo L (PE): $899 (40% off)